Jahn-Teller effect in cubic fullerides A$_{3}$C$_{60}$: VIBRONIC INTERACTION IN CUBIC FULLERIDES

 The operator $\hat{V}_\text{A}$ depends on the total population number, i.e., a constant in the electronic space.
 It doesn't lead to the splitting of the $t_{1u}$ orbitals and merely represents a constant force acting on the environment of the $\mathbf{n}$-th site in a totally symmetric fashion, i.e. without destroying its cubic site symmetry.
 Summed up over all sites, the effect of such terms results in the reoptimization of the structure of the cubic crystal, which is assumed to be already done during quantum chemistry calculations.

 The other two operators describe the JT coupling to the local distortions at the $\mathbf{n}$-th site.
 Under the symmetry reduction I$_{h}\rightarrow$T$_{h}$, two of five symmetrized functions of the irrep $H_{g}$, $\gamma =\theta ,\epsilon$, form the basis of the irrep $E_{g}$, while the other three, $\gamma =\xi , \eta ,\zeta$, - of the irrep $T_{g}$.
 Then the Clebsh-Gordan coefficients [the numerical coefficients in two matrices in (\ref{Eq:V_JT})] coincide for the two groups: $\langle t\alpha |\Gamma\gamma \;t\beta\rangle =\langle t_{1}\alpha |H \gamma \;t_{1}\beta\rangle $, where $\Gamma= E, T$ and $\alpha ,\beta =x,y,z$.
-Therefore, for equal vibronic coupling constants of two types, $V_{\mu E} =V_{\mu T}$, the matrix describing the JT coupling with five symmetrized nuclear distortions in (\ref{Eq:V_JT}) coincides with the one for the $t_{1u} \otimes H_g$ JT problem \cite{OBrien1969a, Chancey1997a}.
+Therefore, for equal vibronic coupling constants of two types, $V_{\mu E} =V_{\mu T}$, the matrix describing the JT coupling with five symmetrized nuclear distortions in (\ref{Eq:V_JT}) coincides with the one for the $t_{1u} \otimes H_g$ JT problem \cite{OBrien1969a, Chancey1997}.

 The assumption of localized electrons in the LUMO orbitals of fullerene sites is valid for insulating cubic fullerides Cs$_{3}$C$_{60}$ in the A15 structure (bcc) and fcc lattice at ambient pressure, and in all expanded fullerides such as, e.g., Li$_{3}$ NH$_3$C$_{60}$ \cite{durand2003mott, Chibotaru2005a}.
 It is a reasonable approximation in metallic fullerides which are not far from Mott-Hubbard metal-insulator transition.
 These are the fcc Cs$_{3}$C$_{60}$ under pressure, Rb$_{3}$C$_{60}$ and several A$_x$A'$_{3-x}$C$_{60}$ compounds with different alkali atoms A and A'.
+As a matter of fact, an experimental proof for (dynamical) JT effect in Rb$_{3}$C$_{60}$ is the detection of a spin gap in its NMR spectrum \cite{PhysRevB.66.155124}.

 Another approximation, of a single C$_{60}$ per unit cell, was adopted to reduce the unit cell to one formula unit because of complications with the calculation of phonon spectrum.
 This situation is strictly realized only in mixed compounds AA'$_2$C$_{60}$.
 All other fullerides are characterized by different forms of merohedral arrangement of C$_{60}$'s (their C$_2$ rotations around a cubic axis).
 Thus the A15 Cs$_{3}$C$_{60}$ is characterized by the merohedral order (two C$_{60}$'s in a unit cell), while the three other fcc compounds investigated here are subject to merohedral disorder \cite{Stephens1991structure, Teslic1995shortrange, Mazin1993orientational}.
 We believe that the neglect of merohedral arrangement will not affect the main conclusions of this study, the main reason being the high symmetry of the C$_{60}$ balls.